open-ephys/next-gen-system/Specification.md

-All communication to the API and to device specific and user-facing software is encapsulated on the firmware side into host interface IP cores that adhere to the same wishbone interface as daugher device specific IP cores.
+All communication to the API and to device specific and user-facing software is encapsulated on the firmware side into host interface IP cores that adhere to the same wishbone interface as daughter device specific IP cores.

 There are two types of interfaces by which the host  interface IP core communicates with device specific IP cores: Registers, and streams.